dennissxz/data-science-handbook/31-regression/11-linear-models.md

 ### Increase Estimation Precision

 -   The larger the error variance, $\sigma^2$, the larger the variance of the coefficient estimates.
 -   The larger the variability in the $x_i$, the smaller the variance.
 -   A larger sample size should decrease the variance.
 -   In multiple regression, reduce the relation between $X_j$ and other covariates (e.g. by orthogonal design) can decreases $R^2_{-j}$, and hence decrease the variance.

 ### $R$-squared vs $\hat{\boldsymbol{\beta}}$

-### Partialling Out in general case
+### Partialling Out in General Cases